davidcmarkham/bhxiv-cwld/example/logic/paper.md

 # Using Stack Exchange to gather colloquial domain language

 Biology Stack Exchange is a forum where colloquial language is used to ask and answer questions throughout the domain.
-We took the data available at [archive.org](https://archive.org/download/stackexchange) and extracted the words in the posts and comments to count up the frequency in which each word is used.
+We took the data available at <data dump location::date> and extracted the words in the posts and comments to count up the frequency in which each word is used.
 To remove commonly used words and words that are non-specific to biology, we performed the same exercise on Meta Stack Exchange and subtracted the most commonly used words on the Meta dataset from the Biology dataset.
 This resulted in a set of words that were commonly used on the Biology Stack Exchange and the frequency in which each word appeared.
 We used this to generate a wordcloud.

 ![Most commonly used words on Biology Stack Exchange](./wordcloud.png)